Kyle Palmieri Game Preview: Islanders vs. Flyers

-Kyle Palmieri will be among those on the ice Wednesday when his New York Islanders meet the Philadelphia Flyers at UBS Arena.
-Thinking about a wager on Palmieri?
-We have numbers and figures to help you.
+Kyle Palmieri and the New York Islanders will meet the Philadelphia Flyers at 7:30 PM ET on Saturday, November 25, 2023.
+If you're thinking about a wager on Palmieri against the Flyers, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.